MozillaSocial/pr-template/README.md

   it is a small change.
 Detailed and thorough code review improves our codebase over time.
 - Consider performance, security, and adherence to existing mental models and patterns.
+- Assume the best intentions of the author.
+Likewise, as an author, assume the best intentions of reviewers.
 - Ask questions.
 Don't assume that you know why the author made the choices they did.
 If you see an alternative approach, or might prefer code to be written differently, __ask__ the author why they structured something the way that they did--there might be a reason that you don't see.
+Remember that there's always _multiple ways to write correct code_--try to balance _your preferences_ against _style requirements_.
 - If you require a change to be made or see an issue that should be addressed, __explain__ the _whys_ and your suggested _hows_.